pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 ### The [Rust track](https://exercism.org/tracks/rust) on Exercism

 The [Rust track](https://exercism.org/tracks/rust) on Exercism is the best collection of small Rust exercises on the internet aside from rustlings and 100ELR.
 What makes it so good is that many of the exercises were crafted by Rustaceans, and are meant to teach you the aspects of Rust that make it unique and interesting compared to other programming languages.
-There's an exercise where you have to write a declaractive macro!
+There's an exercise where you have to write a declarative macro!
 There's even exercise where you have to write unsafe code!

 To get started you have to make an account on Exercism and enroll in the Rust track (both are free).
 You can then complete the exercises online using Exercism's online code editor or by downloading the exercises to your machine, completing them using your code editor, and submitting your solutions to Exercism using the `exercism` cli tool.